 Jordan isn’t at the top of everyone’s bucket list, but I think it should be.
 I found a quote from an ambassador that read something a little like this ‘If Jordan didn’t exist, it would have to be invented.’

 I’ve travelled to Jordan twice, once in 2009, and then again in 2019.
 This has allowed me to collect a varied series of images from around the country.
-To purchase the more recent photos of Jordan, please contact me at email@example.com.
+To purchase the more recent photos of Jordan, please contact me directly at email@example.com.
 The older photos of Jordan shot in 2009 for sale via Alamy.

 To purchase my travel stock photography of The Dead Sea from 2009, please visit: travel stock photography of The Dead Sea.
 For images of Petra from 2009, check out the following page: travel stock photography Petra, Jordan.
 For images of Wadi Rum from 2009, you’ll find them on the following page: travel stock photography Wadi Rum.